 When the battery is temporarily replaced with a spare or even just turned around and inserted back to front you can see how the battery comes up against plastic spacing stoppers (arrowed below) which prevent it from sliding up any closer to the motor.

 You now have the option to either replace the old battery with one of the same physical dimensions or modify the plastic housing to accept a longer, higher capacity 49mm battery.
-The original-sized 42mm x 14mm batteries available in our shop are 1400mAh capacity and the longer 49mm x 14mm batteries are 2200mAh, over 50% higher capacity!
+Please support us with writing these repair guides by buying your replacement battery through the links to our secure online shop shown.
+The original-sized 42mm x 14mm batteries are 1200mAh capacity and the longer 49mm x 14mm batteries are 2200mAh, over 80% higher capacity!
 Higher capacity means your toothbrush will run for longer before it needs recharging.
 See the picture below for (left to right) replacement 42mm battery, original 42mm battery and replacement 49mm battery.